Raids on Lochaber and Shiramore: Hunt for the Young Pretender

 On 27 June, Munro of Culcairn now at Shiramore had been ordered to Caithness with his own company, the Rosses and Geanies'.
 He reached Thurso on 7 July.
 On the same day Talisker was at a place called Unish having gone there on information that the Young Pretender was there.
 On 8 July, Talisker hurried over to Mugstot in Trotternish having heard news that the Young Pretender had landed there on 29 June disguised in women's clothes.
 On 10 July, General Campbell reached Skye from Barra having received information that the Young Pretender had left Portree along with the Laird of Mackinnon.
 That day the old Laird of Mackinnon was captured in Morar and he confirmed that the Young Pretender had left Skye on 4 July.
 On 13 July, the Duke of Cumberland at Fort Augustus ordered that a chain was to be formed from Loch Eil to Loch Hourn in order to seal off Morar and Arisaig.
 Alexander Gunn and George Mackay's independent companies were ordered into the chain.
 Lord Loudoun then ordered Munro of Culcairn with his three companies to march for Gairloch to guard the coast against the landing of the Young Pretender.
 On 18 July, the Duke of Cumberland left Fort Augustus and was greeted in triumph a few days later in London.
 That day Munro of Culcain and his three companies left Thurso.
 On 21 July, the Young Pretender slipped through the cordon at Glencosie.
 On 24 July, the cordon was withdrawn and Alexander Gunn's company returned to Shiramore, but George Mackay's company was ordered to Loch Broom.
 Munro of Culcairn reached Loch Broom on the same day having marched 120 miles in seven days.
 However, Lord Albemarle who was now in charge at Fort Augustus ordered Culcairn back to Thurso.
+In late July, the Young Pretender's body double, Roderick Mackenzie, was shot dead in mistake for him which gave him time to escape from being pursued in Glenmoriston.
 Alexander MacDonald of Kingsburgh who had been brought in as a prisoner and whose house The Young Pretender had stayed in was sent off to Edinburgh on 29 July.
 Culcairn prepared to march back to Thurso on 30 July, but on 1 August, whilst at Foulis Castle, he received orders from Lord Loudoun to go back to Loch Broom.
 He set off to Loch Broom the next day having marched 92 miles in five days.
 He sent detachments to Rhu Stoer and Loch Ewe, and was joined by George Mackay's company.